Konfekt/vim-DetectSpellLang/README.md

     let g:detectspelllang_program = 'hunspell'
 ```

+The language is detected, depending on whether `aspell` respectively `hunspell`
-The spell-check language is detected among those listed in the variable `g:detectspelllang_langs.aspell` respectively `g:detectspelllang_langs.hunspell`.
+is used, among those listed in `g:detectspelllang_langs.aspell` respectively
-It is *empty* by default and must be set by the user, choosing the appropriate spell-check languages among those listed in the output of the command `aspell dicts` respectively `hunspell -D`**!**
+`g:detectspelllang_langs.hunspell`.
+It is *empty* by default and has to be
+set by the user to a list of languages included in that of the output of the
+command `aspell dicts` respectively `hunspell -D`**!**
 For example,

 ```vim